A local-first budget tracker for iOS. Every cent stays on your device.

 “The reminder for old IOUs is brilliant.
 I'd literally forgotten my brother owed me $200.”

 Penno never makes a network call about your finances.
 Your transactions, debts, and recurring charges live in budget-planner.db on your device.
-Export is your choice: share a CSV or XLSX with yourself — or restore from one.
-That’s the only time data leaves the app.
+The only way data leaves the app is by your hand — export a CSV or XLSX, or back up to your own iCloud.
+Both are manual, and the iCloud backup goes to your own account, never a Penno server.

 Something off?
 Send us an email — a real human reads every message, usually within a day.